The VP, CFO & Corporate Secretary of AXT (AXTI) is Selling Shares

 See today’s analyst top recommended stocks >>

-Based on 3 analyst ratings, the analyst consensus is Strong Buy with an average price target of $8.53, reflecting a -25.7% downside.
+Based on 3 analyst ratings, the analyst consensus is Moderate Buy with an average price target of $8.53, reflecting a -27.9% downside.

-In the last 30 days, insiders have sold $240.1K worth of AXTI shares and purchased $261.6K worth of AXTI shares.
-The insider sentiment on AXT has been neutral according to 20 insider trades in the past three months.
-This sentiment is slightly higher than the average sentiment of company insiders in this sector.
+The insider sentiment on AXT has been neutral according to 23 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

 Company insider trades are published daily on the SEC (Securities and Exchange Commission).
 DailyInsider’s proprietary algorithm analyzes these trades and selects the most attractive stocks based on influential insider trades each day.
 To subscribe to the DailyInsider visit this page.